Dalimil/Find-and-Replace-Browser-Extension/README.md

 ### Google Analytics

 #### Implementing Google Analytics
-The standard way of implementing Google Analytics is by inserting a short script into a web page, which then pulls more JavaScript code from Analytics servers, to collect user data, as well provide a developer interface to send additional tracking events.

-This method will not work in Mozilla Firefox extensions due to their review policies (https://blog.mozilla.org/addons/2016/05/31/using-google-analytics-in-extensions/ - *The most popular way to do this is to inject the Google Analytics script into your codebase as if it were a web page.
-However, this is incompatible with our review policies.
-Injecting remote scripts into privileged code – or even content – is very dangerous and it’s not allowed.*).

-As a workaround we need to use Google Analytics' Measurement Protocol (https://developers.google.com/analytics/devguides/collection/protocol/v1/), which is a simple API that accepts HTTP requests with analytics data.
-It collects data (and aggregates it for displaying dashboards and statistics via the same Analytics web interface) without relying on the Google Analytics JavaScript library running on the client, so we are essentially asked to implement the library ourselves and only send requests in the appropriate format to this API.

-TODO: Explain how session is measured: https://support.google.com/analytics/answer/2731565 - 30 minute inactivity is a reasonable measure

 #### General Tracking
 I am going to embed the Google Analytics code into our extension's widget, so that we can track how many times users open the search widget, as well as how many unique users we have, and what kind of population they represent (along with additional user details).